Slot machine: History

-The first American video slot machine to offer a "second screen" bonus round was Reel ’Em In, developed by WMS Industries in 1996.
+The first American video slot machine to offer a "second screen" bonus round was Reel 'Em In, developed by WMS Industries in 1996.
 This type of machine had appeared in Australia from at least 1994 with the Three Bags Full game.
 With this type of machine, the display changes to provide a different game in which an additional payout may be awarded.

 Operation

 Depending on the machine, the player can insert cash or, in "ticket-in, ticket-out" machines, a paper ticket with a barcode, into a designated slot on the machine.
 The machine is then activated by means of a lever or button (either physical or on a touchscreen), which activates reels that spin and stop to rearrange the symbols.
 If a player matches a winning combination of symbols, the player earns credits based on the paytable.
 Symbols vary depending on the theme of the machine.
 Classic symbols include objects such as fruits, bells, and stylized lucky sevens.
-Most slot games have a theme, such as a specific aesthetic, location, or character.
+Most slot games have a theme, such as a specific style, location, or character.
 Symbols and other bonus features of the game are typically aligned with the theme.
-Some themes are licensed from popular media franchises, including films, television series (including game shows such as Wheel of Fortune), entertainers, and musicians.
+Some themes are licensed from popular media franchises, including films, television series (including game shows such as Wheel of Fortune, which has been one of the most popular lines of slot machines overall), entertainers, and musicians.

 Multi-line slot machines have become more popular since the 1990s.
 These machines have more than one payline, meaning that visible symbols that are not aligned on the main horizontal may be considered as winning combinations.
 Traditional three-reel slot machines commonly have one, three, or five paylines while video slot machines may have 9, 15, 25, or as many as 1024 different paylines.
 Most accept variable numbers of credits to play, with 1 to 15 credits per line being typical.
 The higher the amount bet, the higher the payout will be if the player wins.

 One of the main differences between video slot machines and reel machines is in the way payouts are calculated.
 With reel machines, the only way to win the maximum jackpot is to play the maximum number of coins (usually three, sometimes four or even five coins per spin).
 With video machines, the fixed payout values are multiplied by the number of coins per line that is being bet.
 In other words: on a reel machine, the odds are more favorable if the gambler plays with the maximum number of coins available.
 However, depending on the structure of the game and its bonus features, some video slots may still include features that improve chances at payouts by making increased wagers.